top of page

 How to Sit Better

 This article is going to help anyone dealing with back pain related to sitting.
-I provide my experience, how to sit better, and options to sit less.
+I share why people sit poorly, how to sit better, options to sit less, and my personal experience with back pain related to excess sitting.

 Why People Sit Poorly

-A pain trigger for me is sitting with poor posture.
-Doctors don't review posture or movement because they see problems as structural (You are broken) instead of functional (Your habits are broken).
-It took me a long time to discover the cause of my pain because most people sit poorly, so I was normal.
-Most seats are designed to make you slouch and most people slouch.
+Today most seats are designed to make you slouch and most people slouch.
 If most of your family and friends sit with poor posture, that becomes normal to you.
 If this habit is left unchecked, it can cause long term back pain like it did for me.

 Illustration of a person and skeleton slouching on chairs, highlighting spine issues.
 Images of various seats in blue and tan shades.